jundalisay/superb/content/en/research/descartes/world/chapter-13.md

 - From this point of view, when the stone is at point `A`, it tends so truly toward `E` that it is not at all more disposed to move toward `H` than toward `I`, although one could easily persuade oneself of the contrary if one failed to consider the difference between the motion it already has and the inclination to move that remains with it.

-Each of the parts of the <!-- second element --> aetheral air that compose the heavens in the same way that you think of this stone, to wit, that those which are, say, at `E` tend of their own inclination only toward `P`, but that the resistance of the other parts of the heaven which are above them cause them to tend (i.e. dispose them to move) along the circle `ER`.
+This stone is similar to the aetheral air that compose the heavens.
+- The aethereal air that are at `E` tend of their own inclination only towards `P`.
+- But the resistance of the other parts of the heaven above them cause them to tend (i.e. dispose them to move) along the circle `ER`.

-In turn, this resistance, opposed to the inclination they have to continue their motion in a straight line, causes them to tend (i.e. is the reason why they make an effort to move) toward M.
+In turn, this resistance, opposed to the inclination they have to continue their motion in a straight line, causes them to tend (i.e. is the reason why they make an effort to move) toward `M`.

-And thus, judging all the others in the same way, you see in what sense one can say that they tend toward the places that are directly opposite the center of the heaven they compose.
+Thus, judging all the others in the same way, they tend towards the places that are directly opposite the center of the heaven they compose.

 But there is still more to consider in the parts of the heaven than in a stone turning in a sling.

-The parts are continually pushed, both by all those like them between them and the star that occupies the center of their heaven and by the matter of that star.
+These parts of heaven are continually pushed by 2 phenomena:
+- by all those like them between them and the star that occupies the center* of their heaven and
+- by the matter of that star**.

+ **Superhysics note: This is modern gravity

-They are not pushed at all by the others.
+They are also not pushed at all by the others.

 For example, those at E are not pushed by those at M, or at T, or at R, or at K or at H, but only by all those that are between the two lines AF and DG together with the matter of the sun.

-That is why they tend, not only toward M, but also toward L and toward N, and generally toward all the points which the rays or straight lines, coming from some part of the sun and passing through the place where the parts are, can reach.[55]
+That is why they tend, not only toward M, but also toward L and toward N, and generally toward all the points which the rays or straight lines, coming from some part of the sun and passing through the place where the parts are, can reach.*

+> *Translator's Note: We should modify the diagram here. `E` is a point, the apex of the visual cone `EAD`.
+By taking a neighborhood of points about `E`, Descartes generates a space, which he also calls `E`.
+The light coming to that space is the light contained in all the visual cones having a vertex in the space and a base in the sun, i.e. it is the light contained in the truncated cone FADG, where F and G should lie at the upper corners of the space, as shown in the following figure The whole argument seems motivated solely by the need to have a person's eye at E see the whole disk of the sun.

 Imagine the parts of the aethereal air all alone, as if all the spaces occupied by the aethereal fire, both [the space] where the sun is and the other [spaces], were void.